yelkhashab/VisionCubed-API/README.md

 User Account System: Allow users to save and track their progress over time.
 Leaderboard: For users to compare solving times or the number of moves.
 Cube Variety: Allow users to use the tool to solve multiple types of cubes (2x2, 4x4, ...).
+Interactive Controls: Allows users to play, pause, rewind, and fast-forward through the solution animation, facilitating a hands-on learning experience.